void-linux/void-linux.github.io/_posts/2017-12-14-advent-PAmip.markdown

 ---

 Day 14, and a little treat for you pulseaudio users out there.
-Two underappreiated packages for an underappreiated workflow.
+Two underappreciated packages for an underappreciated workflow.

 I don't always use pulseaudio.
 But when I do, I don't like opening pavucontrol for any reason.
 After all, I live in the terminal for almost everything, and